dev0652/about/README.md

 ### Responsive layout

-The website is fully responsive, has 4 breakpoints and reacts to orientation change
+The website is fully responsive, has 4 breakpoints and reacts to orientation change.

 ### Color schemes